 Good news: Now you can do all of those things in one place, via the 60 state and province Facebook pages MOTHER EARTH NEWS has created for you, our readers.
 Minnesotans can strike up chats with other Minnesotans, Alabamians with Alabamians.
 Beginners can ask questions; local experts can offer answers.
 Expect humor and, sometimes, spirited debate.

 We invite you to join the fun!
 To find your area’s page, log in to Facebook and type “MOTHER EARTH NEWS” plus your state or province into the Facebook search bar.
-You should see the official title of the page (for example, Kansas Community — MOTHER EARTH NEWS
+You should see the official title of the page (for example, Kansas Community — MOTHER EARTH NEWS).
+Select the page to open it and see a beautiful illustration of your state or province bird and flower.

 If you’re already a Facebook user, you know what to do next.
 After you “Like” your state or province’s page, Facebook will begin publishing some of the page’s posts to your News Feed.
 To share your own state-related news, advice or questions, simply post in the status bar on your state page.
 Your additions and others’ will then show up under “Recent Posts by Others.”